guptagroupstm/MacroQueue/docs_src/source/Tutorials/WriteFunction.rst

 Parameters Metadata (Optional)
 ------------------------------
 You may add metadata for the parameters in a function by placing comments directly above the function.
+This is used to clarify units, to add explanatory hover text (aka tooltip), and create soft limits for numerical parameters.
-An example function is shown below.
+An example function is shown in the next subsection.

 - The comments have to be directly above the relavent function with no spaces inbetween.